 Over the past few years, the e-commerce industry has grown tremendously, and we currently live in a world where people prefer to shop online than in-store.
-The wide variety available online as well as the fast fashion that comes with it has made this industry bloom and has helped it become one of the most successful industries today.
+The wide variety available online and the fast fashion that comes with it have made this industry bloom and have helped it become one of the most successful industries today.
 However, it is important to note that the e-commerce industry cannot function without the help of the trucking industry.
-This industry is dependent on truckers to get their goods from one place to another, and this means that improvements in the e-commerce industry will lead to improvements within the trucking industry.
-Because the e-commerce industry is likely to grow further in 2020, one can be hopeful that the trucking industry also experiences some positive growth.
+This industry depends on truckers to get their goods from one place to another, which means that improvements in the e-commerce industry will lead to improvements within the trucking industry.
+Because the e-commerce industry is likely to grow further in 2022, one can be hopeful that the trucking industry also experiences some positive growth.

 8. Rising Fuel Costs

-Over the years, fuel costs have only risen because of the limited nature of this resource, and this always has an impact on the trucking industry.
+Over the years, fuel costs have only risen because of the limited nature of this resource, which always impacts the trucking industry.
 Fuel has always been one of the bigger factors when accounting for the expenses that trucking companies have to incur, and the rising costs of fuel have always been a matter of concern for companies operating within this industry.
 However, the solutions present for this are far more than what the industry had in the past.
-Today, trucking companies can opt to go in for alternative fuel trucks or even electric trucks to cut the costs that they would have to spend on fuel on a day to day basis.
+Today, trucking companies can opt to go in for alternative fuel trucks or even electric trucks to cut the costs they would have to spend on fuel daily.
 However, this does mean that an investment needs to be made for these new vehicles, which is often an expense that trucking companies currently cannot incur.

 One of the more beneficial developments that the industry is likely to experience in the coming year is the growth of urbanization.
 Over the past few years, most of the country has experienced wide-scale development, with most rural areas being converted into urban landscapes.
 This means that it is easier for trucks to be able to traverse through parts of the country that they weren’t able to traverse through before.
-This means that the trucking industry is now able to widen their scope and reach and is able to offer its services to a much wider customer base, thereby helping them generate significantly more business in the process.
+This means that the trucking industry can widen its scope and reach and offer its services to a much wider customer base, thereby helping them generate significantly more business in the process.
 Most of the rural areas in the country are likely to have access to all the necessities that urban cities depend on, making it possible for companies within this industry to expand their business even further.

 10. Incorporation of Data Analytics

-Data Analytics is an important tool that businesses around the world are looking to incorporate and is something that has helped boost the overall impact that businesses have.
-Many companies in the trucking industry have already realized the benefit of incorporating data analytics into the work that they do, and more companies are likely to follow in their footsteps in the coming year.
-In 2020, data analytics is not only going to be applied to the work that corporate spaces do, but also for the actual vehicles that are on the road.
+Data Analytics is an important tool that businesses worldwide are looking to incorporate and has helped boost the overall impact that businesses have.
+Many companies in the trucking industry have already realized the benefit of incorporating data analytics into their work, and more companies are likely to follow in their footsteps in the coming year.
+In 2022, data analytics is going to be applied to the work that corporate spaces do and the actual vehicles that are on the road.
 Several vehicles are being developed with technology that can send information to a source regarding the route and information regarding the operations that it is currently engaged him.
-This technology can help the trucking industry identify the areas that need development and also helps them understand the areas that they can improve on when it comes to making their operations more efficient.
+This technology can help the trucking industry identify the areas that need development and help them understand the areas that they can improve on to make their operations more efficient.

-While the predictions being made about market statistics in 2020 are subject to change due to market instability, the statistical data is used to back up these claims remains the same.
+While the predictions being made about market statistics in 2022 are subject to change due to market instability, the statistical data is used to back up these claims remains the same.
 For anyone who wants to be familiar with the ins and outs of the trucking industry, being familiar with the current statistical data behind it is incredibly important.
-Here are 10 must-know statistics regarding the trucking industry and the developments that it experienced over the past year.
+Here are 10 must-know statistics regarding the trucking industry and its developments over the past year.